By Laurens Dragstra and Taco Groenewegen

 2. Clodius’ background

 Publius Clodius Pulcher (ca. 93-52 BCE) was born into an illustrious and powerful patrician family that had settled in Rome in the late sixth century BCE: the gens Claudia.
 Strictly speaking, his name was Publius Claudius Pulcher, but he himself used the name Clodius because it sounded more ‘vulgar’.
 The Claudian clan had many branches and sub-branches.
 After the downfall of the Republic, one of these branches would provide the new Roman Empire with several emperors, among them Tiberius (14-37), Claudius (41-58) and Nero (54-68).
-Clodius was a scion from a different branch of the family, the branch that several centuries ago had started using the nickname (cognomen) ‘Pulcher’, which roughly means ‘pretty boy’.
+Clodius was a scion of a different branch of the family, the branch that several centuries ago had started using the nickname (cognomen) ‘Pulcher’, which roughly means ‘pretty boy’.
 The Claudii Pulchri were not just known for their good looks, but also for their haughtiness.
 In 249 BCE, another Publius Claudius commanded the Roman fleet during the First Punic War against Carthage.
 When prior to an important naval battle the holy chickens refused to eat, which was considered a bad omen, Publius threw them overboard, exclaiming “If they don’t want to eat, let them drink!”
 In the ensuing battle, the Roman fleet was completely destroyed.

 In Clodius’ own days, some 200 years later, the Claudii Pulchri’s reputation had hardly improved.
 His sisters were known as loose women.
 This was especially true for Clodius’ sister Clodia Metelli.
 She was married to a consul, but – if we are to trust our sources – led a rather licentious life.
 Clodius’ own private life was colourful as well, to say the least.
 When still at the start of his political career, Clodius was the lover of a woman named Pompeia, who at that moment was Gaius Julius Caesar’s wife.
 In 62 BCE, the annual Bona Dea festival was celebrated at Caesar’s house (he was the pontifex maximus and served as praetor that year).
 Only women were allowed to attend this festival, so in order to clandestinely meet his mistress Pompeia, Clodius had dressed up as a female slave and had thus managed to get into Caesar’s house.
 Unfortunately, he stumbled upon another female slave, who – thinking that he was a woman as well – struck up a conversation.
 Of course, Clodius’ masculine voice gave him away and the woman sounded the alarm.
 His action led to a great scandal in Rome.
 Clodius was prosecuted for sacrilege, but ultimately acquitted.
 Caesar divorced Pompeia, not because he believed that she and Clodius were having an affair, but because he believed that Caesar’s wife should be above suspicion.